HWallace14/stock-analysis/README.md

 ### Refactored Versus Original

-Looking at the runtimes for both the refactored code and the original code it's clear that the refactored code blows the original out of the water.
+Looking at the runtimes for both the refactored code and the original code it's clear that the refactored code blows the original out of the water with the original code running at around 0.6 seconds and the refactored running around 0.07 - 0.08 seconds.
+That's a difference of a whole half a second!
+While that might not seem like much, I can promise that the overall amount of time saved would be noticeable after running this multiple times.

 ##### Original 2017